Search for the Gods

 Search for the Gods is a 1975 made-for-television drama film directed by Jud Taylor.
 It stars Kurt Russell and Stephen McHattie.
 It was intended to be the pilot episode of a TV series that never made it into production.

 Plot

-Two young adventurers, Shan Mullins and Genera Juantez are searching for parts of a mysterious golden tablet, which brings to light evidence that astronauts from another world visited Earth in ancient times and had a profound effect on the technological advancement of the human race.
+Three young adventurers—Willie Longfellow, Genera Juantez, and Shan Mullins—are searching for parts of a mysterious golden tablet, which brings to light evidence that astronauts from another world visited Earth in ancient times and had a profound effect on the technological advancement of the human race.